mui/material-ui/docs/src/pages/customization/css-in-js.md

 ## Alternative APIs

 Do you think that [higher-order components are the new mixins](https://cdb.reacttraining.com/use-a-render-prop-50de598f11ce)?
-We don't but rest assured.
+We don't, but rest assured, because `withStyles()` is a higher-order component.
-Because `withStyles()` is an higher-order component, it can be extended with **few lines of code** to match different patterns.
-They are all idiomatic React.
+It can be extended with **few lines of code** to match different patterns, they are all idiomatic React.

 ### Render props API (+11 lines)